spree-contrib/spree_fancy/README.md

 SpreeFancy
 ==========

 Fancy theme to be applied to base Spree install.
-Its intended as a starting point to show how a barebones Spree install can be easily modified to give a nice look in feel.
-Special bonus is its fully responsive and looks good on mobile devices.
+It's intended as a starting point to show how a barebones Spree install can be easily modified to give a nice look in feel.
+Special bonus is that it's fully responsive and looks good on mobile devices.

 If you'd like to see the theme in action, you can register for your own personal [online sandbox](http://spreecommerce.com/demo) which uses the same theme.